Jerrell G. answered 01/27/24

 Input/Output:

-for user input. -
+DISPLAYfor output,INPUTfor user input. -

 Control Flow:

-for conditional execution. -
+REPEAT...UNTILloop for repeating actions,IFfor conditional execution. -

 Assignment:

-operator to assign values to variables. -
+=operator to assign values to variables. -

 Arithmetic Operations:

-for division. -
++for addition,/for division. -

 Comments: Lines starting with

-explain the code without affecting execution.
+//explain the code without affecting execution.